PMCC-BioinformaticsCore/janis/docs/references/workflow.rst

 Creating a step
 *********************

-A step requires a unique identifier (string), a tool (either a :class:`janis.CommandTool` or :class:`janis.Workflow`), scattering information (if required), and a mapping of all the inputs.
+A step requires a unique identifier (string), a mapped tool (either a :class:`janis.CommandTool` or :class:`janis.Workflow` called with it's inputs), scattering information (if required).

 .. automethod:: janis.Workflow.step

 Janis will throw an error if all the *required* inputs are not provided.
-There may
+You can provide the parameter ``ignore_missing=True`` to the step function to skip this check.

 .. code-block:: python